24i/vigour_ctx-identity/README.md

 <!-- VDOC END -->

+## Why?

+To implement a form of middleware for image manipulation.
+The contract is simple.
+Every middlware is a function that accepts a canvas and calls a callback, providing it with an error or a canvas.
+This makes it easy to compose various image manipulations any way you want.
+See [imaginate](github.com/vigour-io/imaginate), which offers an API that does exactly this.

+## Usage
 <!-- VDOC.jsdoc cIdentity -->
 <!-- DON'T EDIT THIS SECTION (including comments), INSTEAD RE-RUN `vdoc` TO UPDATE -->
 #### var transform = cIdentity()